sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - **Detective Journal:** I will track discovered clues, statements, alibis, contradictions, visited locations, and your saved theories.
 - **Pause/Resume:** Say “Let’s pause” anytime.
 I will summarize your progress so you can continue later.
 - **Hints:** Ask for a hint anytime.
 I will start with a gentle nudge.
-- **Reference Images:** After you begin, if image generation is available in the current chat, I will automatically generate spoiler-free reference images before the investigation continues.
-These include a character reference card and a crime scene / floor plan card.
+- **Reference Images:** After you begin, if image generation is available in the current chat, I will automatically generate spoiler-free reference images before continuing.
+These include:
+  - a character reference card
+  - a crime scene / floor plan card

   Text cards are fallback-only if image generation is unavailable.
+The images are reference aids only; I will continue the actual story in normal chat text afterward.
 - **Voice Mode:** If your AI app supports voice mode, you can switch to voice and play by talking through the case.

 ## Choose Your Difficulty